nidone/AI-Safety-Project/README.md

 # AI-Safety-Project

-This project is part of my final work for [the AI Safety Fundamentals: AI Alignment Course](https://aisafetyfundamentals.com/alignment/).
-You can find [Github Page here](https://nidone.github.io/AI-Safety-Project/).
+This project represents my culminating work for the [AI Safety Fundamentals: AI Alignment Course](https://aisafetyfundamentals.com/alignment/), completed in September 2024.
+More details are available on the [Github Page here](https://nidone.github.io/AI-Safety-Project/).

 ## LLM Safety for Youth

-I chose this topic because I believe it addresses an important, under-researched issue.
-Additionally, it allows me to apply some of the technical approaches I’ve learned during the course, as well as gaining hands-on knowledge of AI Eval work myself.
+The focus of this project is on evaluating the safety of large language models (LLMs) concerning their interactions with youth—an area that, while crucial, has not been extensively researched.
+This topic was selected not only for its importance but also to apply and deepen my understanding of the technical methodologies learned during the course, particularly in AI evaluation practices.

-## Feedback appreciated!
+## Feedback Welcome!

-From typo to complete misunderstanding of approaches.
+I greatly appreciate feedback on any aspect of this project—from typos to potential misunderstandings of the approaches used.
+Your insights will help improve the quality and accuracy of this work.